sybila/biodivine-boolean-models/README.md

 # Biodivine Boolean Models (BBM) Benchmark Dataset

 **What is this?** BBM is a collection of Boolean models (Boolean networks) used in systems biology.
 It aims to be a comprehensive collection suitable for benchmarking and testing new tools and methods.
-At the moment, there are **210+ models** from major model repositories (GINsim, CellCollective, Biomodels, etc.) or individual publications.
+At the moment, there are **230+ models** from major model repositories (GINsim, CellCollective, Biomodels, etc.) or individual publications.
 Additionally, the repository is configured to automatically check integrity of all models and generate different model formats for different tools.

 Note that this is **not** a biological database.
 Each model has a link to the original source where you can find more biologically relevant data.
 However, we do not aim to preserve or categorise this additional information in any way.

-If you want to know more, you can read our [technical report](./report/report.pdf).
+If you want to learn more, you can read our [technical report](./report/report.pdf).

 **Where are the models?** If you just need individual models, you can head to the `./models` directory where each model has a subdirectory containing `bnet`/`aeon`/`sbml` source files as well as JSON metadata file and a human-friendly readme.
 There is also a `models/summary.csv` file with the full list of models.
 Alternatively, you can download one of the "edition archives" in the [repository releases](https://github.com/sybila/biodivine-boolean-models/releases).
 These contain the same model files as the `./models` directory, but are grouped by model format and exported as a single directory, so they are easier to digest by scripts or programs.

-> Note on model inputs: By default, all inputs (entities with no incoming regulations) are represented as "free" variables (i.e. their update function is omitted).
+> Note on model inputs (source nodes): By default, all inputs (entities with no incoming regulations) are represented as "free" variables (i.e. their update function is omitted).
 However, this is not supported by all tools.
 If you need to, you can change this input representation when generating a custom "edition" of the dataset (see below).

 > Note on multivalued models: The dataset also includes Booleanized versions of multi-valued models.
 If you wish to exclude these, they can be identified using the keyword `multi-valued`.